demisto/content-docs/docs/packs/packs-format.md

 The pack directory contains numerous configuration files used for metadata and documentation.

-Please note that all of the following files will be created using the `demisto-sdk init --pack`, and some of them will have to be filled by you.
-An explanation for each of them will be provided below.
+All of the following files are created using the `demisto-sdk init --pack`, and some of them need to be manually populated.

 ### `pack_metadata.json`